bgoonz/free-lance-realty/content/pages/index.md

         image_position: left
         image_width: twenty-five
       - content: >-
-          Working with Alyvia was great because she was well versed in all of our tools and applications, and was able to manage our store and campaigns without any technical glitches.

-          **Eleanor Carr,** *CTO, eCommerce Business*
-        image: images/eleanor-carr.png
-        image_position: left
-        image_width: twenty-five
-      - content: >-
           I love it when a content writer can really wordsmith and create copy that suits the design intention and style!